 Gary Dunn, producer of the title, posted a message on the official Dragon Empires Web site, which stated: “We were experiencing unexpected obstacles with the server code, in particular our ability to serve clients at a scale which would have permitted us to launch the game as an MMO.
 The resolution of these issues was fundamental to the success of the project and ultimate release of the game.
 Due to the delays, a detailed analysis and review of the game was undertaken over the period of approximately six weeks in which a detailed study of the viability of the project was undertaken.”

-After the cancellation of Dragon Empires, Codemasters devoted itself to publishing MMOGs by acquiring licenses from RF Online and Archlord in order to exploit them in the West.
-Both games didn’t meet the expected commercial success and Codemasters didn’t renew the licenses.
-The company then concentrated on the exploitation of American MMORPGs in Europe, notably signing with Turbine Inc. to exploit Dungeons and Dragons Online and The Lord of the Rings Online.
+After the cancellation of Dragon Empires, Codemasters devoted itself to publishing MMOGs by acquiring licenses from RF Online and Archlord in order to market them in the West.
+Both games didn’t meet the commercial expectations and Codemasters didn’t renew the licenses.
+The company then focused on the exploitation of American MMORPGs in Europe, notably signing with Turbine Inc. to market Dungeons and Dragons Online and The Lord of the Rings Online.

-However, Codemasters gradually withdrew from the exploitation of MMORPGs to refocus on the development and exploitation of racing games, in particular through several emblematic licenses such as the F1, Dirt, GRID and Project Cars series.
+However, Codemasters gradually withdrew from the MMORPGs ‘ sector, by aiming to refocus on the development of racing games, in particular through several emblematic licenses such as the F1, Dirt, GRID and Project Cars series.
 The studio was acquired by Electronic Arts in February 2021.

 Videos: